jandelgado/jled/README.md

 and compiling examples from the Arduino IDE.
 Note that the `stlink` is necessary to upload sketches to the microcontroller.

+### Raspberry Pi Pico

+When using JLed on a Raspberry Pi Pico, the Pico-SDK and tools must be installed.
+The Pico supports up to 16 PWM channels in parallel.
+See the [pico-demo](examples/raspi_pico) for an example and build instructions.

 ## Example sketches

 Example sketches are provided in the [examples](examples/) directory.